-1) Pre-pregnancy health checks = peace of mind
+1) Pre-pregnancy health checks for peace of mind

-Having a thorough health check in preparation for pregnancy is a must.
-Your grandma’s rambling about ‘prevention being better than cure’ has never been more pertinent.
+Getting a thorough health check in preparation for pregnancy is a must.
+Grandma’s ramblings about prevention being better than cure have never been more relevant.

-Besides giving you a good once-over, your GP will make sure your vaccinations are up to date.
+They’ll order blood tests and make sure your vaccinations are up-to-date.
 Contracting rubella and chickenpox while pregnant can cause serious problems with your baby.
 Hepatitis B immunisations should be considered for those in high-risk groups (which includes all pregnant women).

-Any current medical conditions need to be carefully assessed.
-Women with epilepsy, diabetes or asthma may need to have treatment plans altered before conception.
+Any current medical conditions need to be carefully assessed and managed.
+Women with epilepsy, diabetes or asthma may need to have treatment plans updated before trying to get pregnant.

 2) Public vs private hospitals